samiamlabs/dyno_docs/source/simulation/maps.rst

 Open `web_interface`_ in a browser.
 Make sure that hostname set to your computer.

-Start making a new map toggling the *cartographer load new 2d* switch in the *Capabilies* section of the web interface.
+Start making a new map toggling the *cartographer new 2d* switch in the *Capabilies* section of the web interface.

 .. figure:: /_static/simulation/new_map.gif